Jenna404/Customer-segmentation-analysis/README.md

 - Settlement (size of city where customer lives in): The majority of customers come from small cities, followed by mid-sized cities, and then big cities.

 ## 3. Customer Segmentation:
-3.1.
-Find the optimal number of clusters (customer segments) We will use the Elbow Method to determine the optimal number of clusters (customer segments).
+- Find the optimal number of clusters (customer segments): We will use the Elbow Method to determine the optimal number of clusters (customer segments).
-3.2.
-Estimate and analyse customer segments
-We will use two clustering techniques: KMeans and Agglomerative Hierarchical Clustering to estimate the clusters.
+- Estimate and analyse customer segments: We will use two clustering techniques: KMeans and Agglomerative Hierarchical Clustering to estimate the clusters.
-3.3.
-Compare the clusters identified by the two techniques
+- Compare the clusters identified by the two techniques

 ## 4. Recommendations of marketing techniques for the target customer segments:
 - Middle-Aged Affluent Females, Highest Income